 Here are 3 simple (although, not easy) strategies:

-3 Strategies to Stop Letting Past Mistakes Make You Fat
+3 Strategies to Stop Holding Onto Past Mistakes

 Oooh, child.
 Sometimes it feels nearly impossible to be honest with ourselves and hold ourselves accountable.
 But, we cannot fix what we will not face.
 Reflect on the mistake that you’re unable to get over today.
 Clearly identify what you really did or didn’t do, and own up to it instead of trying to justify your actions.
 Justifying bad behavior delays your peace.